-The candidate shall pass a final examination before being awarded the master's degree.
+Candidates earning a M.S. or M.A. degree shall pass a final examination before being awarded the master's degree.
 The supervisory committee shall serve as the examining committee of which the major advisor shall serve as chair.
 Committee member substitutions must be approved by the graduate dean.

-The final examination shall cover course work taken by the candidate, the thesis or paper, and knowledge fundamental thereto.
+The final examination shall cover course work taken by the candidate, the thesis, paper, or other activity (e.g. portfolio), and knowledge fundamental thereto.
 The final examination shall be held and passed before the student can participate in commencement.